TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 To put my experience in context:
 I had a bit more than one year of experience in Clojure when I moved to Rust.
 The diff tool was by far the largest Clojure program I've ever written, and it was only about 3000 lines.
-When I started learning Rust, reimplementing the existing Clojure code was among my first Rust code.
+When I started writing Rust, reimplementing the existing Clojure code was among my first Rust code.
+I've continued learning Rust since then and have mostly stopped writing Clojure.
+If things have changed in Clojure recently, please let me know and I'll update the article.

 TODO some more intro before starting with error handling?
 Or a nice segue?